 Note: This requirement relates to any change in the observing system, including an observing station, observing programme, instruments, methods of observation, and so on.

+2.4.6.2 When making changes to the observing system, Members should notify national and international stakeholders and observations users in advance, record and document such changes and update relevant metadata in accordance with section 2.5.
+(2.5.18; 2.6.6.2; 2.7.6.2)

+Notes:

+1. These notifications include information on the expected impacts and the time period over which the change will take place and, importantly, when the period of change is complete.

+2. The record of changes includes the nature and characteristics of the change, the date and time of implementation and the reason for making the change.

 2.4.6.2 In the event of significant changes in instruments or methods of observation used or the location in which observations are made, Members should ensure a sufficiently long period (to capture all expected climatic conditions) of overlap, with dual operation of old and new systems to identify biases, inconsistencies and inhomogeneities.

 2.4.7 Maintenance

+Edit.
+Note: ensure that there is reference to prior negotiation and notice before planned maintenance

 2.4.7.1 Members shall ensure that each observing system is rigorously maintained.

 2.4.7.2 Members shall perform regular preventive maintenance of their observing systems including their instruments.